 According to the Colorado Department of Labor and Employment, businesses with one or more workers must have active workers' compensation insurance.
 Colorado law considers anyone you hire and pay for services an employee.
 This applies to both full-time and part-time employees.
 It also includes family members.

-Colorado offers a few exemptions to its workers' comp insurance requirements.
+Colorado offers a few workers' comp insurance exemptions.
 The state does not require employers to provide workers' comp insurance to:

 The state also offers workers' comp exemptions for independent contractors.
 The Colorado Workers' Compensation Act defines independent contractors as workers who: